 - Find out why researching the retailer's competitors is crucial to interview success

 Employers will use different methods for assessing you on the day.
 For example, you may be given a score for each task or you might be assessed against a list of core competencies.
 One more creative method rumoured to have been used in the past is a ‘traffic light’ system in which you’re given a green, amber or red light for your performance in each task and more than one amber is a fail.
 In any case, remember that you are not being judged directly against the other candidates – if every candidate is excellent then all of you might be offered a job and if every candidate is poor then none of you will be offered a job.
 Focus on demonstrating your own skills and suitability for the position rather than competing.

-The best approach is to be confident, be yourself, go in with a good amount of research about the company and maintain a customer and client focus in every task.
+The best approach is to be confident, be yourself, research the company beforehand and maintain a customer and client focus in every task.